 - it obtained the forestry interest in the FMIS from the forestry manager of the scheme, and - the payment to obtain the forestry interest results in the establishment of trees.

-The SMSF is a subsequent participant in an FMIS if it obtained the forestry interest in the FMIS from another participant in the FMIS.
+The SMSF is a subsequent participant if it is not an initial participant.

 A forestry manager of an FMIS is the entity that manages, arranges or promotes the FMIS.